 My reasons for diversifying income are simple: I want to be able to quit my day job eventually.
 But your reasons may be different, maybe your job isn’t that secure or your co-workers are starting to feel the pressure.
 It really doesn’t matter why you diversify your sources of income, what matters is that you do it.
 Making money won’t happen overnight with second sources of income so if you wait until it’s too late you’ll be screwed.

 Instead, start thinking about diversifying your income now while times are good.
-You might even be able to use some of the capital from your main source of income to fund your second sources.
+You might even be able to use some of the capital from your main source of income to fund your second sources, or instead you can use short term loans, such as car title loans, to get started.

 Readers, do you rely on one source of income or have you started thinking about other sources of income?
 Are there any other passive or active income sources you think I should look into?